 Simulating the Hyperbolic Wave Excitation

 This section discusses the capabilities of the COMSOL Multiphysics® software to simulate hyperbolic waves propagating in a metamaterial using the field radiated by an electric point dipole located nearby.
 The metamaterial is made of thin layers of periodically organized silver and silicon dioxide, with material properties taken from the software’s built-in material library.
 The Electromagnetic Wave, Frequency Domain interface with 2D axisymmetric geometry, part of the Wave Optics Module add-on product, is used for this model.
-The electric point dipole is defined using a Weak Contribution node, as indicated in the following screenshot, and perfectly matched layers are employed to absorb the waves and minimize unwanted reflections.
+An Electric Point Dipole feature is used to model the linearly (vertically) polarized dipole source, as indicated in the following screenshot, and perfectly matched layers are employed to absorb the waves and minimize unwanted reflections.
 One wavelength domain study step is used to solve for the domain fields.
 An additional wavelength domain study step is performed to calculate the effective permittivity tensor of the metamaterial versus wavelength.
 The permittivity tensor components computed from the effective medium theory using Equations 4 and 5, and from the constitutive relation using Equations 2 and 3, are calculated versus free space wavelength.

 Results